johnsony0/PyTorch-Stock-Predictor/README.md

 ## Future Work

-- Improve model
+- Improve model (better predictor of value rather than just direction)
 - Custom LSTM
 - Output dates in the future predictions array
-- Better predictor of value
 - Allow for index funds & etfs as inputs
+- Implement into website

 ## Contributing